Erik Palmer, Chair

 Bachelor of Science in Innovation and Leadership

-This new interdisciplinary B.S. degree is designed for working professionals who have one to two years of previous college experience, at least five years of work experience beyond entry level, and a desire to lead, innovate, collaborate, and think creatively.
+This interdisciplinary B.S. degree is designed for working professionals who have one to two years of previous college experience, at least five years of work experience beyond entry level, and a desire to lead, innovate, collaborate, and think creatively.
 For more information on requirements go to Innovation and Leadership, Bachelor of Science .